lorenzofox3/zora/README.md

 |Web app |  146ms       |  3572ms     |  5048ms       |  2930ms      |  3765ms     |
 |API     |  226ms       |  12563ms    |  14928ms      |  3431ms      | 12742ms     |

-Of course as any benchmark, it may not cover your use case and you should probably run your own tests before you draw any conclusion
+Of course as any benchmark, it may not cover your use case and you should probably run your own tests before you draw any conclusion.

 ### Focus on tests only